httpsdevil/Placement/README.md

 2. copy the 3rd point command and paste their
 3. git clone https://github.com/httpsdevil/Placement.git
 4. Then open the terminal for both folders (fronted and backend), you can open the terminal as integrated terminal or separately for both
-5. Run this command on both terminal -> npm install
+5. Run this command on both terminal for dependencies-> npm install
 6. All set, now run the server on both folder - frontend - npm start backend - npm start or nodemon ".\server.js"

 7. Check the .env file in backend folder for connection with mongodb, to adjust your connection
 8. And make sure you having Database named "placement"